Wieke/JavaFieldtripBuffer/README.md

 Definition of the realtime buffer can be found [here](http://fieldtrip.fcdonders.nl/development/realtime).

-A jara fieldtrip buffer client was already made and is availeble in [here](https://github.com/jadref/buffer_bci), it may contain some useful classes:
+A java fieldtrip buffer client was already made and is availeble over [here](https://github.com/jadref/buffer_bci), it may contain some useful classes:

 *  DataType: for converting bytestrings to java types.
 *  WrappedObject: wrapper for bytestrings (includes the string, size, type, numel)